Bringing memory to Boolean networks: a unifying framework: Update modes for dynamics with memory

-Notice that, in general, several $V^a$ can be possible, modelling different schedule of state change completion, possibly enabling reaching different configurations.
+Notice that, in general, several $V^a$ can be possible, modelling different schedule of state change completions, possibly enabling reaching different configurations.
 The asynchronous update mode, where no memory of previous states is used, corresponds to the case whenever $V^a=(a-1)^n$ for any time $a \geq 1$.
+The correspondence between the two definitions is given in Sect.~\ref{sec:eq-interval}.
+Intuitively, the memory-based trajectories correspond to the projection of sequences of interval iterations over the \emph{write} nodes and $V^a$ reflect the \emph{read} nodes.